 5.11.1 Example 11.1 - business has limited expertise

 A small business created an online shop using a website hosting/creating service.
 The business owner took good care in following the accessibility requirements that they are aware of.
 For example, they selected good color combinations, added text alternatives to the products they are selling, and use appropriate heading levels on the information pages.
 The business owner also created some forms using the forms generator provided by the website hosting/creating service.
-The website hosting/creating service says that the forms generator supports accessibility but the business owner is not sure if they used the correct settings to make the forms conform to the technical standard.
+The website hosting/creating service says that the forms generator supports accessibility, but the business owner is not sure if they used the correct settings to make the forms conform to the technical standard.
 At this time, the business owner does not have sufficient budget to get a professional front-end developer with accessibility expertise to improve the shop.

 5.11.2 Example 11.2 - business has limited resources

 A small business created a website for their physical store using a website used to create other websites.
 On this website they post pictures and videos from the promotional events they regularly hold in the store.
 For example, a few days ago they hosted a book signing event and took over 500 pictures and over 3 hours worth of video materials.
-They have permission from the attendees to post this material but they do not have the resources to provide detailed text alternatives, captions, and audio/text descriptions for all this material.
+They have permission from the attendees to post this material, but they do not have the resources to provide detailed text alternatives, captions, and audio/text descriptions for all this material.
 Instead of not posting the material at all, they use a photo gallery tool that is said to support accessibility.
 It numbers each picture and video so that they can be identified.
 Each event is also identified by a heading and brief description of the event.

 ↑